my battle with acceptance and compassion

 giving ourselves permission to embrace our emotions

+It took me awhile to find my way, but I now know that the key to happiness is acceptance and compassion.
 Just as I told my daughter that she is defined by the person she is, I now understand that labels don’t define me.
 Who I am as a person is what defines me.
-I can show acceptance and compassion for my struggles and by doing so, leave space for healing.
+I can show acceptance and compassion for my struggles, and by doing so, leave space for healing.
 I have learned that not only am I okay with who I am, I am proud of who I am, flaws and all.
+Accepting myself is how I found happiness.

 This post may contain affiliate links.
 If you purchase a product via my link I may receive a small commission at no additional cost to you.
 Please visit our disclaimers here